 It’s past midnight on a cool August night at Boomtown Fair in the Hampshire countryside, and the rain-sodden ground is drying out at the spectacular, immersive pop-up township of container dancefloors, dancer-filled walkways and a flame-belching main arena pumping out late-night drum ’n’ bass.
 It’s the last venue we’d expect – although perhaps not an inappropriate one – for a discussion of the work of the incredibly influential and prolific painter Francis Bacon.

-Denis Sulta, just back from Way Out West in Gothenburg and off to Blijdorp festival in Rotterdam tomorrow, is talking eagerly about Bacon being his “biggest artistic inspiration” as he kicks around the backstage area of the Pagoda Plaza stage, waiting for his early morning headline slot at the peak of a self-chosen bill as part of his Sulta Selects series.
+Denis Sulta, just back from Way Out West in Gothenburg and off to Blijdorp festival in Rotterdam tomorrow, begins our interview talking eagerly about Bacon being his “biggest artistic inspiration” as he kicks around the backstage area of the Pagoda Plaza stage, waiting for his early morning headline slot at the peak of a self-chosen bill as part of his Sulta Selects series.
 Or:la – a regular at these fast-rising, bespoke parties – has just taken to the stage, and Sulta is excitedly explaining the concept behind his forthcoming Mixmag cover shoot.
 As he swipes through his own sketches and grabs of Bacon’s work on his phone, he talks about the duality in the artist’s work: of the darkness and edge of existential despair lurking just below the surface.
 “Bacon’s whole artistic inspiration is a struggle for identity.
 The dual personality, I guess, is not so much about having two personalities as such, but about exploring [another side to] his personality – his was his sexual identity, but with me it’s more about where my ego is, where my self is.

 “The way Bacon painted himself, or any of his studies like Lucien Freud, was in a way that placed them in a totally different light.
 I would like to mask myself in a different light sometimes.
 I’m not always a great guy; after a drink or whatever this other guy can pop out, you know?”